Brian-Egan/ion_in_motion/README.md

 # Ion In Motion

+## This gem is currently not production ready!
+I'll update soon.

 This gem is a thin wrapper which makes it easy to use the wonderful IonIcons in a RubyMotion project.